somet3000/somet3000/README.md

 ---

 My name is Karthik Guruvayurappan (yes, my last name is 14 letters long!).
 I'm currently a sophomore at UC San Diego, double majoring in Data Science and General Biology.
-Feel free to check out some of the cool projects I am currently working on!
+Feel free to chill and check out some of the cool projects I am currently working on!

 ---